rlzh/cs754-p3/README.md

 2. run either
         './setupNuclio <docker_username> <docker_password>' to setup Nuclio on k8s
     OR
-        './setupMiniNuclio' to setup Nuclio on minikube
+        './setupMiniNuclio' to setup Nuclio on minikube locally
 3. (optional) run './nuclioDash.sh' to expose Nuclio Dashboard at http://localhost:8070